hallojs/ml-pepr/README.rst

 Basic Usage
 -----------
+The full API documentation can be found `here <https://hallojs.github.io/ml-pepr/>`_.
 PePR offers the following options to structure privacy and/or robustness pentesting:

 1. Run a single attack with a single attack configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~